NashoNightmare/OSCP-Notes/README.md

 		> `ps -fC <command_name>` - Select by command.

 		> `kill <PID>` - Kill the process by process ID.

+		> `ps aux` - `-a`: All tty with other users, `-u`: Show user id, `-x`: Processes without controlling ttys

+		> `pstree -aclp` : More detailed process display, Grab the process id from here and grep it from traditional `ps aux` for gather more details.

 ### 3.7 File and Command Monitoring